ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Tools/DEMO2/README.md

 ## More specifically

-in the ./data folder, create a csv file with the necessary headings for your desired transform.
+1) in the ./data folder, create a csv file with the necessary headings for your desired transform.

-## ...more documentation coming....
+2) create (or select) the appropriate YARRRML template (in the ./config folder, e.g. "height_yarrrml_template.yaml").
+See "example of creating a template" below if you need to create one from-scratch.

+3) Identify the "tag" of the YARRML template you want to use (e.g. 'height' for "height_yarrrml_template.yaml" )

+4) execute the transformation:

-y = YARRRML_Transform.new(datafile: "./data/height_experimental.csv", datatype: "height_experimental")
+        y = YARRRML_Transform.new(datafile: "./data/myHeightData.csv", datatype_tag: "height")
         y.yarrrml_transform
-y.make_fair_data
+        y.make_fair_data   # output goes to ./data/triples